for Individuals with Physical, Developmental or Intellectual Challenges

-Thanks to a generous grant from the Lyndon Paul Lorusso Foundation and the assistance of Sturgis Boatworks in Yarmouth, Sail Cape Cod has recently purchased and retrofitted a specially-equipped adaptive sailboat dedicated to serving disabled sailors, both first-time and experienced.The adaptive sailboat is custom designed so that even the more disabled sailor can skipper the boat.
+Thanks to a generous grant from the Lyndon Paul Lorusso Foundation in 2015 and the assistance of Sturgis Boatworks in Yarmouth, Sail Cape Cod purchased and retrofitted a specially-equipped Fareast 18 sailboat for the‘SeaLegs’ Adaptive Sailing Program which isdedicated to serving disabled sailors, both first-time and experienced.The adaptive sailboat is custom designed so that even the more disabled sailor can skipper the boat.
 It is equipped with a heavily-weighted bulb keel, modular, supported seats, and custom-made sailplan and is specially designed to give disabled sailors ready access to steering and sail trimming.

 Chairperson - 'SeaLegs' Program